Roman graffiti: Purposes

 Roman graffiti could convey many different meanings.
 Some graffiti had political messages, some advertised products, others communicated miscellaneous information.
 Often-times political graffiti would appear during times of conflict, critiquing notable politicians.
 According to Plutarch, Brutus was convinced to assassinate Julius Caesar by such writings.
 Suetonius also records that the public began to hate Nero after they saw graffiti criticizing him, and Cicero notes that people would draw graffiti insulting Verres' wife.

 Some graffiti includes names.
-At Pompeii a man named Decimus Lucretius Valens is mentioned, as well as two women named Valentina and Iusta.
+At Pompeii a man named Decimus Lucretius Valens is mentioned, as well as two women named Valentina and Lusta.
 Roman graffiti also often contained sexual innuendos.
 Archaeologists can use the amount of graffiti in an area to determine the level of social interaction which took place there; since it often conveys the thoughts and name of the graffitist, it can help identify the people who were in the locations, and their ideas and actions.
-For a long time, graffiti were predominantly associated with men, however, archaeologists have discovered many inscriptions that indicate that women were also involved in their making, which is critical as it raises new light on women’s literacy.
+For a long time, graffiti were predominantly associated with men, however, archaeologists have discovered many inscriptions that indicate that women were also involved in their making, which is critical as it raises new light on women's literacy.
 American classical epigraphist Rebecca Benefiel explains, that we find more male names, simply because men would be interacting more in the public spheres.

 Studying graffiti

 Typical techniques when studying graffiti include drawing each inscription and taking photographs if special attention is required.
 When only a shadow of the engravings is visible to the naked eye, other methods of observance are needed to decipher the engravings.

-3D laser profilometry

 Using 3D laser profilometers to analyze the roughness of a surface, archaeologists have been able to determine the tools used in engraving.
 This technique merged with photographs taken with oblique light, different lighting conditions, and results from electrostatic detection devices have increased the readability of illegible inscriptions.